ayushiig18/Amazon_DBMS_Group18_341005_341041_341043/README.md

 **Objectives of the Project**

--To model a complex, real-world retail environment using a relational database.
+1. To model a complex, real-world retail environment using a relational database.

--To reduce data redundancy through strict normalization.
+2. To reduce data redundancy through strict normalization.

--To ensure transactional integrity using primary keys, foreign keys, and unique constraints.
+3. To ensure transactional integrity using primary keys, foreign keys, and unique constraints.

--To support efficient storage and retrieval for high-volume order processing.
+4. To support efficient storage and retrieval for high-volume order processing.

--To demonstrate forward engineering and schema design using MySQL Workbench.
+5. To demonstrate forward engineering and schema design using MySQL Workbench.

 **Key Features**

--Centralized Customer Management: Unified profiles for users with secure credential handling.
+1. Centralized Customer Management: Unified profiles for users with secure credential handling.

--Dynamic Order Tracking: Full lifecycle management from order placement to shipping status.
+2. Dynamic Order Tracking: Full lifecycle management from order placement to shipping status.

--Inventory & Warehouse Control: Multi-location stock tracking for a diverse product catalog.
+3. Inventory & Warehouse Control: Multi-location stock tracking for a diverse product catalog.

--Categorized Product Catalog: Simplified product discovery through hierarchical categorization.
+4. Categorized Product Catalog: Simplified product discovery through hierarchical categorization.

--Review & Feedback Loop: Integrated system for customer-driven product ratings.
+5. Review & Feedback Loop: Integrated system for customer-driven product ratings.

 **Major Entities**

--Customer: Stores personal profiles and authentication details (e.g., email, hashed passwords).
+1. Customer: Stores personal profiles and authentication details (e.g., email, hashed passwords).

--SalesOrder: Records individual transactions, order timestamps, and total amounts.
+2. SalesOrder: Records individual transactions, order timestamps, and total amounts.

--Address: Manages multiple shipping and billing locations for customers.
+3. Address: Manages multiple shipping and billing locations for customers.

--Product: Maintains the global catalog of items, pricing, and descriptions.
+4. Product: Maintains the global catalog of items, pricing, and descriptions.

--Inventory: Tracks the physical stock quantities mapped across different warehouses.
+5. Inventory: Tracks the physical stock quantities mapped across different warehouses.

--OrderItem: Acts as a bridge table to link specific products and quantities to a single order.
+6. OrderItem: Acts as a bridge table to link specific products and quantities to a single order.

 ![Amazon Inventory Warehouse](inventory_image.jpeg)

 **Relationship Handling & Integrity**

--One-to-Many Relationships: A single customer can have multiple addresses and place multiple orders.
+1. One-to-Many Relationships: A single customer can have multiple addresses and place multiple orders.

--Many-to-Many Bridge: The inventory table manages the complex relationship between products and various warehouse locations.
+2. Many-to-Many Bridge: The inventory table manages the complex relationship between products and various warehouse locations.

--Normalization: High-level entities like Category and Address are separated to maintain 3NF and prevent update anomalies.
+3. Normalization: High-level entities like Category and Address are separated to maintain 3NF and prevent update anomalies.

--Referential Integrity: Enforced through ON DELETE RESTRICT to protect historical order data and ON UPDATE CASCADE for synchronized IDs.
+4. Referential Integrity: Enforced through ON DELETE RESTRICT to protect historical order data and ON UPDATE CASCADE for synchronized IDs.

--Optimized Data Types: Use of BIGINT for high-volume order IDs, DECIMAL(10,2) for financial precision, and TINYINT for statuses and ratings to optimize storage.
+5. Optimized Data Types: Use of BIGINT for high-volume order IDs, DECIMAL(10,2) for financial precision, and TINYINT for statuses and ratings to optimize storage.

 **Tools and Technologies Used**

--MySQL Workbench 8.0: Used for EER modeling and forward engineering the schema.
+1. MySQL Workbench 8.0: Used for EER modeling and forward engineering the schema.

--MySQL Server 8.0: The target relational database engine for data storage and querying.
+2. MySQL Server 8.0: The target relational database engine for data storage and querying.

--SQL DDL/DML: Implementation of structured queries for table creation and sample data insertion.
+3. SQL DDL/DML: Implementation of structured queries for table creation and sample data insertion.

 BY GROUP 18(SECTION A) : AYUSHIE GUPTA (341005), PURVA TYAGI (341041), RADHIKA KHATTAR (341043)